seancorfield/honeysql/README.md

 ```

 In particular, note that `(select [:a :b])` means `SELECT a AS b` rather than
-`SELECT a, b` -- `select` is variadic and does not take a collection of column names.
+`SELECT a, b` -- helpers like `select` are generally variadic and do not take
+a collection of column names.

 ### Inserts